Private donations are a vital source of support for our work, providing critical funding for research, evaluation, and program development.

 Unrestricted gifts are used to support areas of our work where the current needs are greatest.

-Special gift opportunities that allow donors to support a particular program or area of interest are also available, including early literacy, early childhood education, school adjustment, childhood obesity prevention, support for children in military families, and research in the field of strengthening children’s social and emotional health.
+Special gift opportunities that allow donors to support a particular program or area of interest are also available, including early childhood education, school adjustment, GROW-Rochester screenings, and research in the field of strengthening children’s social and emotional health.

 A gift to our endowment fund helps to build sustainability so that we can continue to address the emerging needs of children even in difficult economic times.